Lake Palić: 2019–2022 revitalization

 The "Ekolakus" project, however, continued till the end of 2022, when the report for the 2019–2022 period was published.
 A pumping station, 22 km of sewage system, and 5 km of delivery lines which push wastewater into the water treatment facility were built.
 Water was upgraded two classes up, from the V to the III category, which makes it acceptable for recreation.
 Water in sector I, where purified water is poured into the lake, overtook the water from the touristic sector IV in quality.
 Waste from 1,500 houses and 1,000 individual septic tanks was directly poured into the Palić-Ludаš canal in 2019.
 Since then, 682 houses were connected to the Subotica's sewage system, while the wastewater from the canal is conducted into the water treatment facility.
 Amount of phosphorus in the water was cut in half: from 0,36 μg/L in 2019, to 0,17 μg/L in December 2022.
 6,800 seedlings were planted in the buffer zone along the bicycle-pedestrian path along the lake.
 Instead of expected 50 tons of Prussian carp, a total of 273 tons were fished out of the lake.
 Still, the report concluded that, despite the progress, it is not realistic to expect that Lake Palić will soon become a clearwater lake, without risk for the swimmers.

+In April 2023 it was made public that the farm of the Subotica District Prison was illegally dumping animal waste in the lake.
+It was overpopulated with pigs and sheep, so the warden Dušan Suvajac ordered digging of the canal, 50 cm deep and 15 m long, to conduct the overflow of waste into the lake, instead into the septic tanks.
+According to the whistleblower and prison guard Đorđe Glušac, the prison's management overpopulated farm animals for their own schemes, and in order to avoid the suspicion of frequent emptying of the septic tanks, they dug a canal.
+It took a while since he reported this to the ministry of ecology until it was made public as the institutions were just moving the case back and forth.
+Local authorities refused to comment, but on the very day the case was sent to Subotica the canal was hastily filled and hidden under the bales of hay.
+Suvajac was sent to retirement in March 2023.
+In November 2022, an illegal dump right next to the bank was observed.
+By May 2023 it almost doubled, even though it is on the lot of another public company, Subotica's City communal company.